Toward Neuronal Implementations of Delayed Optimal Control

 The realization for $G_i(z)$, $i = 1, 3$ is

-This is shown in Figure \ref{fig:g1g3}.
+This is shown in Fig. \ref{fig:g1g3}.
 This is compatible if we assign $x$, $\alpha_1$ to $v_1$, $u$ to $v_3$, and $\alpha_2, \alpha_3, \alpha_4$, as well as any internal variables in $G_2(z)$ to $v_2$.
-Notice that even for this extremely simple first-order system, there are multiple possible structures --- two such structures are shown in Figure \ref{fig:g1g3}.
+Notice that even for this extremely simple first-order system, there are multiple possible structures (see Fig. \ref{fig:g1g3}).
 We choose the structure that, when combined with $G_2(z)$, produces a compatible structure.